khiz-k/pseudo-clones/README.md

 # Pseudo Clones w/express or springboot backends
-## Hosted and facilatated by netlify, heroku, firebase, aws and SQL/NoSQL.
+### Hosted and facilatated by netlify, heroku, firebase, mongodb, aws and SQL/NoSQL.

 My clones for some of the biggest companies in the world.
 Featuring Facebook, Amazon, Netflix, Reddit and more...